dinedal/SQLVector/CONTRIBUTING.md

 Feel free to open an issue with your question or reach out through GitHub Discussions.

-Thank you for contributing to SQL-RAG! 🎉
+Thank you for contributing to SQLVector! 🎉